hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

 To refer to an unknown number of command line arguments, use $@ in a while loop Use read to prompt users for input and store them as an input variable

+## Systemd
+Unit files in systemd can be configured with many directives List all directives using systemctl show

+## Tuning
+The linux kernel can be tweaked by modifying parameters in the /proc/sys directory Persistent modifications should be made in /etc/sysctl.conf file or /etc/sysctl.conf.d/ Tuned comes with predefined performance profiles that match specific workloads